 Together these results indicate that since a relevant part of the household's income is reduced by aerial spraying the older children are being pulled out of school to work and compensate for the income shock (as suggested in a theoretical model by Basu and Van (1998)).
 Similar responses to negative income shocks on the probability that children enter employment, leave school, and fail to advance have been documented by Jacoby and Skoufias (1997) in rural India, Duryea et al. (2007) in Brazil, and Beegle et al. (2006) in Tanzania.
-For example, Beegle et al. (2006) find that when hit by a transitory negative shock in the value of crops, rural households tend to increase their use of child labor by 30%.
+For example, Beegle et al.(2006) find that when hit by a transitory negative shock in the value of crops, rural households tend to increase their use of child labor by 30%.
 This is in line with the permanent income hypothesis that suggests households that lack buffer stocks and are credit constrained tend to use other mechanisms to smooth consumption.
-Indeed, this is the case in cocaproducing areas that have rural poverty rates of nearly 60% of the total population.
+Indeed, this is the case in coca-producing areas that have rural poverty rates of nearly 60% of the total population.

-The estimates also point to a negative and significant effect of the program on infant mortality in both the short and long term.
-The coefficients indicate that when the share of area treated increases by 1% or approximately 688 hectares13, infant mortality increases by 1.26, 0.97 and 0.94 percentage points, the same, one, and two years after the fumigations.
-This is a big effect considering that the mean number of hectares sprayed in each municipality is 450, and that Colombian infant mortality rates (including all the country's municipalities) changed only 0.50 percentage points between 2006 and 2007, the two years for which there is available information of this outcome.
+The estimates also point to a negative and significant effect of the program on infant mortality in both the short and medium term.
+The coefficients indicate that when the share of area treated increases by 1% infant mortality increases by 0.07, 0.05, and 0.05 percentage points, the same, one, and two years after the fumigations.
+This is a relevant effect considering infant mortality rates changed only 0.50 percentage points between 2006 and 2007, the two years for which there is available information of this outcome.

 The increase in infant mortality in the treated areas may be explained by the direct effect of the herbicide on human health and the indirect effect of spraying through the increase in rural poverty rates.
 Unfortunately, there is not enough data at the individual level to identify precisely the size of the direct and indirect effects.
 Yet, other studies that have analysed the direct effect of glyphosate on human health suggest that it generates a negative effect on health outcomes.
-For example, Mej'ıa and Camacho (2012) use daily panel data on the individuallevel registers of medical consultations, emergency room visits, hospitalizations, and procedures that took place in any health service institution in Colombia between 2003 and 2007, and daily data on spraying intensity to identify the effects of the program.
+For example, Mejía and Camacho (2012) use daily panel data on the individual-level registers of medical consultations, emergency room visits, hospitalizations, and procedures that took place in any health service institution in Colombia between 2003 and 2007, and daily data on spraying intensity to identify the effects of the program.
 In particular, they check for different patterns in the reported pathologies 15 days after a fumigation in the treated municipalities.
-They find that, on average, a 1 km^2 increase in the area sprayed increases by 0.2 percentage points the probability of having a skin pathology 15 days after the treatment, and that an increase in one standard deviation in the area sprayed in the municipality of residence increases the probability of an abortion by 0.025 of a standard deviation.
-Given that the standard deviation of aerial spraying takes a value of
+They find that, on average, a 1 square km increase in the area sprayed increases by 0.2 percentage points the probability of having a skin pathology 15 days after the treatment, and that an increase in one standard deviation in the area sprayed in the municipality of residence increases the probability of an abortion by 0.025 of a standard deviation.
+Given that the standard deviation of aerial spraying takes a value of 1651 in my sample 18, and that the standard deviation of abortion in their sample takes a value of 0.2, these represent a very small effect.

-$^{^{12}\}mbox{For secondary enrollment}$ rates this corresponds to the change between 2005 and 2010 , and for school dropout this corresponds to the change between 2007 and 2009.
+17For secondary enrollment rates this corresponds to the change between 2005 and 2010, and for school dropout this corresponds to the change between 2007 and 2009.
 These are the only years for which these variables are available in coca-producing areas.